objectiv/objectiv.io/docs/docs/taxonomy/reference/global-contexts/MarketingContext.md

 # MarketingContext

-Describing the marketing channel & campaign from where the user came.
+A [GlobalContext](/taxonomy/reference/global-contexts/overview.md) describing the marketing channel & campaign from where the user came.

 import Mermaid from '@theme/Mermaid';